 Google has been pushing webmasters to make the change to non-secure websites a for years now – including hinting at small rankings boost to further incentivize the shift.
 The campaign has proved successful, according to their blog post:

 - Over 68% of Chrome traffic on both Android and Windows is now protected

 - Over 78% of Chrome traffic on both Chrome OS and Mac is now protected

 - 81 of the top 100 sites on the web use HTTPS by default

+As of January 2019, all new Partek website developments and Partek hosting packages will include an SSL Certificate.
 Please get in touch with us to get an SSL Certificate installed on your website.